shockeyt/git-branching-and-pages/README.md

 The very last step of this process is to _merge_ your changes from one branch back into your master.
 In a few weeks, when you work on your group projects, we'll show you how to use Github to merge changes in a more collaborative, central way.

-But before Github existed, when you're working on a solo project, or maybe just because you love Terminal, let's look at how to merge your own branches back into your production-ready `master`.
+But before we get to GitHub, or maybe just because we love Terminal, let's look at how to merge your own branches back into your production-ready `master`.

 We've gone through the whole process – you're starting a new feature, so you make a new branch, make a bunch of commits on that branch as you work on it, and now you're satisfied it's ready to ship.